Nana's Sponsors

 Nana's Note: Recipe contributor Jackie Spencer prefers to make this hearty soup with kidney beans.

-Cream of Broccoli Soup
+Cream of Broccoli Soup (variation 1)

-From the kitchen of Margaret (Perry) Rupnow
+From the kitchen of Margaret (Perri) Rupnow

 Sauté onion, broccoli and bell pepper in butter.
 Add wine and chicken broth; simmer until vegetables are tender.